“This one is ancient!”

 You want to buy a new phone.
-You're trying to explain to your husband why you want a new one.
-You say:
+You say this to explain to your husband why you want a new one.

 This one is ancient!